emanthedataman/nicar2016_sqliteII/README.md

  ORDER BY 2 DESC
  ```

-* The which county has the highest percentage of total visits that lead to total number of Type A violations?
+* The which county has the highest ratio type A violations to total number of visits?

 ### Max and Min
 * Works in a similar fashion as ORDER BY; the exception: where ORDER BY sorts every records from least to greatest or vise versa and returns every records in said order, MAX and MIN return the greatest record and least records, respectively.